Subham0803a/Music_Player/README.md

 ## This a simple music player

-I have used React in client side & Flask in server side
+I have used ReactJs for Front-End & Flask for Back-End

 ## To use this project
 1. git clone this project